-Site 1179 is also important because it provides samples representative of the northwest Pacific Cretaceous oceanic crust and its sedimentary cover.
-Results from this site will augment those from Leg 185, which characterized material being subducted into the Mariana and Izu-Bonin Trenches (Plank, Ludden, Escutia, et al., 2000), in addition to results from prior Deep Sea Drilling Project (DSDP) and ODP drilling in the region.
+Trenches (Plank, Ludden, Escutia, et al., 2000), in addition to results from prior Deep Sea Drilling Project (DSDP) and ODP drilling in the region.
 Results from this site will also add to our knowledge of ocean crust structure, geochemistry, plate tectonics, magnetic lineations, sedimentation, and microbiology.

-The second primary goal of Leg 191 was to test the hard rock reentry system (HRRS), also known as the "hammer-drill," on a basaltic outcrop.
+The second primary goal of Leg 191 was to test the hard-rock reentry system (HRRS), also known as the "hammer drill," on a basaltic outcrop.
 The system uses a hydraulically actuated hammer that drives a drill bit into the ocean floor.
-Attached to the drill bit is a casing string that stabilizes the borehole walls and allows reentry into the hole with conventional drilling and coring tools.
+Attached to the drill bit is a casing string that stabilizes the borehole walls and allows reentry into the hole with conventional ODP drilling and coring tools.
 The HRRS is important to long-term ODP science goals as a tool to be used for starting holes in difficult lithologies that would have previously prevented spudding the drill string.
 In particular, the HRRS is viewed as a tool that can start holes on bare, fractured igneous outcrops where drilling would otherwise be impossible.
 Testing of the HRRS was also undertaken during ODP Leg 179 but with limited success owing to delays caused by misdirected freight shipments, bad weather, and tool failure brought about by large heave during the test (Pettigrew, Casey, Miller, et al., 1999).

-HRRS testing was planned for proposed site SR-1, on a basaltic ridge atop the ocean plateau known as Shatsky Rise (Fig. 4).
+HRRS testing was planned for proposed Site SR-1, on a basaltic ridge atop the ocean plateau known as Shatsky Rise (Fig. F4).
 This site was chosen because it affords a bare basalt outcrop at a relatively shallow depth in a location convenient to Site 1179 and somewhat out of the main western Pacific typhoon track for late summer.
-Because of a medical emergency and problems with the ship's drawworks, testing was moved from proposed site SR-1 to an alternate location on a volcano a short distance from Guam.
+Because of a medical emergency, bad weather, and problems with the ship's drawworks, testing was moved from proposed Site SR-1 to an alternate location on a volcano a short distance from Guam.